pactus-project/pactus.org/website/learn/blockchain/address/index.md

 ## Address Type

-The Address Type specifies the type of the address and its defined as below:
+The address type specifies the type of the address and its defined as below:

 - 0: Treasury address
 - 1: Validator address
-- 2: Account Address
+- 2: Account address

-## Treasury address
+## Treasury Address

-The Treasury Address on the Pactus blockchain is a fixed address that is defined as follows:
+The Treasury address on the Pactus blockchain is a fixed address that is defined as follows:

 ```text
 TreasuryAddress: 000000000000000000000000000000000000000000
 ```

-The Address Type for the Treasury Address is set to zero, which means there is no key associated with the treasury address.
+The address type for the Treasury address is set to zero, which means there is no key associated with the Treasury address.
 The remaining characters of the address are all zeros.

 [^first]: [bech32m address format](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki)